Lay3rLabs/TrustGraph/README.md

 ```

 > \[!TIP]
-> Run `make help` to see all available commands and environment variable overrides.
+> Run `task --list-all` to see all available commands and environment variable overrides.

 ### Solidity